netmod-wg/schedule-yang/draft-ma-opsawg-schedule-yang.md

    state is valid in scheduling contexts where multiple systems struggle for the scheduling of the same property.
 The conflict may be induced by, e.g., multiple entities managing the schedules for the same target component.

-   The "version" parameter summarizes the current schedule version information, and the "last-update" parameter identifies when the schedule was last modified.
+   The "version" parameter is used to track the current schedule version information.
+The version can be bumped by the entity who create the schedule. and the "last-update" parameter identifies when the schedule was last modified.

    The "schedule-type" parameter identifies the type of the current schedule.